 The following table shows the total number of transitions observed over the 10 years of sampling encompassed in this dataset (n = 554).
 Entries along the matrix diagonal represent communities which retained their previously identified state in a following year’s observation, while off-diagonal entries represent communities which have experienced a transition.
 This might be moved to the appendix?

 Interestingly, transitions appear to be frequent and widely distributed in this dataset.
 All possible transitions occurred, but some appear more common than others – natives (cluster 1) appear to have rarely transitioned to cluster 2 or 3, for example.

+Most transitioning happens from cluster 4 (with similar shift to all 3 other clusters)

 Transition Probability Diagram